jupyterhub/zero-to-jupyterhub-k8s/doc/source/amazon/step-zero-aws-eks.rst

 ==================
 Cluster Autoscaler
 ==================

-If you'd like to do some `optimizations <https://zero-to-jupyterhub.readthedocs.io/en/latest/optimization.html?highlight=autoscaler#efficient-cluster-autoscaling>`_, you need to deploy Cluster Autoscaler (CA) first.
+If you'd like to do some :ref:`optimizations <efficient-cluster-autoscaling>`, you need to deploy Cluster Autoscaler (CA) first.

 See https://eksworkshop.com/scaling/deploy_ca/